sgmurphy/wordpress-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.6.1 (2024/06/29) =
+* Update: Enhanced the way WebP and AVIF images are handled.
+* Update: Code was cleaned up and optimized for better performance.

 = 6.6.0 (2024/06/23) =
 * Fix: Minor issues and code cleanup.